Bengalis: Attire and clothing

-Bengali attire is shares similarities with North Indian attire.
+Bengali attire shares similarities with North Indian attire.
 In rural areas, older women wear the shari while the younger generation wear the selwar kamiz, both with simple designs.
 In urban areas, the selwar kamiz is more popular, and has distinct fashionable designs.
 Traditionally Bengali men wore the jama, though the costumes such as the panjabi with selwar or pyjama have become more popular within the past three centuries.
 The popularity of the fotua, a shorter upper garment, is undeniable among Bengalis in casual environments.
 The lungi and gamcha are a common combination for rural Bengali men.
 Islamic clothing is also very common in the region.
 During special occasions, Bengali women commonly wear either sharis, selwar kamizes or abayas, covering their hair with hijab or orna; and men wear a panjabi, also covering their hair with a tupi, toqi, pagri or rumal.

 Mughal Bengal's most celebrated artistic tradition was the weaving of Jamdani motifs on fine muslin, which is now classified by UNESCO as an intangible cultural heritage.
 Jamdani motifs were similar to Iranian textile art (buta motifs) and Western textile art (paisley).
 The Jamdani weavers in Dhaka received imperial patronage.

 The traditional attire of Bengali Hindus is dhoti and kurta for men, and saree for women.